 Like a dollop of whipped cream on top of a molten chocolat chaud, her snow-drift summit was a worth-the-wait indulgent treat.

-Back in the warming embrace of my accommodation in Chamonix, I revelled in the secret of Chamonix’s success.
+Back in the warming embrace of my accommodation in Chamonix, I reveled in the secret of Chamonix’s success.

-Whilst many have an appetite for Chamonix’s après-ski adventures, the Chamonix bars and Chamonix clubs are notorious amongst the skiing scene, I knew better.
+Whilst many have an appetite for Chamonix’s après-ski adventures, the Chamonix bars and Chamonix clubs are notorious among the skiing scene, I knew better.

 Like a girlfriend who uncovers a secret gift, I smiled smugly knowing who truly held all the keys to Chamonix’s icy kingdom.

-Isabella is an enthusiastic traveller with a love of adventure.
+Isabella is an enthusiastic traveler with a love of adventure.

 Having studied History of Art and Italian at university, it has been her lifelong dream to move to Italy to revel in the art, culture and of course the gelato!